 - Work alongside these organisations to set up well-facilitated Hearing Voices peer support groups

-- Train and support those already working in prisons as group facilitators (including regular peer support meetings, one to one support and a buddying scheme)
+- Train and support those already working in prisons, secure units and IRCs as group facilitators (including regular peer support meetings, 1:1 support and a buddying scheme)

 - Collate examples of good practice and distribute them in the form of guidelines, articles, training and a ‘how to’ guide for group facilitators